COVID-19 Preparedness Plan for Licensed Sites:

 Kaposia Transportation Guidelines

 - All individuals will have their temperature taken before entering the vehicle.
-(We will also try to screen them for other symptoms: staff would look for chills, a new cough, shortness of breath, a new sore throat, new muscle aches, new headache, new loss of smell or taste) Consultants will carry a Kaposia issued thermometer in their vehicles.
+(We will also try to screen them for other symptoms: staff would look for chills, a new cough, shortness of breath, a new sore throat, new muscle aches, new headache, new loss of smell or taste) Consultants will have their own thermometer to take temperatures for any passengers.

-- All drivers will wear face masks.
-Individuals are strongly encouraged to wear face masks while using Kaposia transportation or riding in an employee’s vehicle.
+- All drivers will wear a face mask.
+Individuals are strongly encouraged to wear a face mask while using Kaposia transportation or riding in an employee’s vehicle.